The LLM Index

 ---|---|---|---|---|

 Assuming you have the ability to run models with billions of parameters, using an open source model is one way to ensure control of your systems and data.
-The open source LLM ecosystem is moving quickly, most notably after the release of Meta's LLaMA models.
-In parallel to the release of powerful models trained on large corpuses of data and instruct-finetuned by research groups, a community of developers has also made it possible to run larger and larger models in real-time on commodity hardware—even on, for example, on a consumer laptop.
+The open source LLM ecosystem is moving quickly, most notably after the release of Meta's Llama models (including Llama 2/3) followed by the release of Mistral's models.
+In parallel to the release of powerful models trained on large corpora of data and instruct-finetuned by research groups, a community of developers has also made it possible to run larger and larger models in real-time on commodity hardware—even, for example, on a consumer laptop.

 LM | Initial Release | Developer | License | Instruct / RLHF | Reference |